Things to see and do in Sweden

 Founded by King Sven Tveskägg more than 1,000 years ago, the pretty town of Lund is home to a lovely 12th-century cathedral, 14th-century astronomical clock and hordes of 21st century students.
 The huge open air museum, Kulturen (www.kulturen.com) is in the heart of the city centre, and includes row after row of perfectly preserved mediaeval streets.
 There is also the spectacular Öresund Bridge, the world's longest single span bridge, between Denmark and Sweden, close to Malmö.

-Meet the Sami people at Jokkmokk (www.jokkmokk.se), where you’ll find collections of Lapp art and cultural artefacts along with a Lapp Staden – an old fashioned village of 70 cone-shaped Lapp huts.
-Arjeplog also has an interesting Lapp museum, Silvermuseet (silvermuseet.se).
+Meet the Sámi people at Jokkmokk (www.jokkmokk.se), where you’ll find collections of Sámi art and cultural artefacts along with Lappstaden - an old-fashioned village of 70 cone-shaped traditional huts called Lavvu.
+Arjeplog also has an interesting Sámi museum, Silvermuseet (silvermuseet.se), home to an extraordianry collection of Sámi silver jewellery.

 Whatever you're into, Sweden's many wide open spaces and endless coastline means that sporting activities are on offer just about anywhere you go.
 Winter sports such as skating, tobogganing, snowmobiling, ice climbing and dog sledding are particularly popular.